telerik/xaml-docs/controls/radupload/getting-started.md

 ![The ouput when navigating to the handler](images/RadUpload_GettingStarted_03.png)

+> In versions prior to `2020.1.330` RadUploadHandler doesn't implement decoding of the provided file paths.
+You can see how to do this in the [Secure Upload File Paths]({%slug radupload-how-to-sanitize-upload-file-paths%}) article.

 ## Configuring the client side

 The first thing you have to do on the client side is to declare a __RadUpload__ control in the appropriate UserControl.